 The Estate Kona coffee is the last in this package.
 It’s their take on single-origin coffee, where all the coffee beans in the bag come from the same plant.
 High elevation farms, as we all know, are full of fun surprises!

 - With three different coffees, it’s the ideal introduction to Kona.

 - The tripack bundle is both cost-effective and of exceptional quality.

 - Hand-picked, high-quality beans

 - They only provide one ground or whole bean option.

-This wonderful roast, known as the “Champagne of Kona,” is full-bodied and smooth, with a hint of spice.
+This wonderful roast, known as the “Champagne of Kona,” is full-bodied and smooth, with spice.